Maria Callas: Italy, Meneghini, and Serafin

 It was in this role that Callas made her Italian debut.
 Upon her arrival in Verona, Callas met Giovanni Battista Meneghini, an older, wealthy industrialist, who began courting her.
 They married in 1949, which gave her automatic Italian citizenship, and he assumed control of her career until 1959, when the marriage dissolved.
 It was Meneghini's love and support that gave Callas the time needed to establish herself in Italy, and throughout the prime of her career, she went by the name of Maria Meneghini Callas.

 After La Gioconda, Callas had no offers, and when Serafin, looking for someone to sing Isolde, called on her, she told him that she already knew the score, even though she had looked at only the first act out of curiosity while at the conservatory.
-She sight-read the opera's second act for Serafin, who praised her for knowing the role so well, whereupon she admitted to having bluffed and having sight-read the music.
+She sang the opera's second act for Serafin, who praised her for knowing the role so well, whereupon she admitted to having just then sight-read the music.
 Even more impressed, Serafin immediately cast her in the role.
 Serafin thereafter served as Callas's mentor and supporter.

 Lord Harewood stated "Very few Italian conductors have had a more distinguished career than Tullio Serafin, and perhaps none, apart from Toscanini, more influence".
 In 1968, Callas recalled that working with Serafin was the "really lucky" opportunity of her career because "he taught me that there must be an expression; that there must be a justification.
 He taught me the depth of music, the justification of music.
 That's where I really really drank all I could from this man".